AntekC/kotlin-course/README.md

 role, the current score, and the number of points needed to win.
 Run simulations for different dice types and display logs of game progress and end-of-game statistics, including win percentages by role and player.

+## Seega

+Seega is a traditional two-player board game from Egypt, played on a square grid with an odd number of spaces.
+The game's rules can be found [here](http://www.cyningstan.com/game/120/seega).

+This project implements Seega in Kotlin with a console-based text interface, allowing two players to play on a selected board size (5x5, 7x7, or 9x9).
+The game does not include AI or online play.

+Players take turns deploying or moving pieces, with the board displayed in the console after each move.
+Commands
+include:

+Deploy Phase: deploy <square> to place a piece (e.g., deploy b3) Move Phase: move <square> <direction> to move a piece (e.g., move d2 up) The program provides relevant game state messages, turn information, and end-game results.

+The solution includes JUnit 5 tests, proper input/output handling, and clean code architecture, following Kotlin best practices.
+Submit by January 29th as a pull request from a seega-solution branch in a private fork on the faculty's GitLab, with the reviewer added as a collaborator.